Forex technical analysis and forecast: Major, equities and commodities

 EUR/USD, “Euro vs US Dollar”

-After forming a new consolidation range around 1.0886, EURUSD is correcting towards 1.0963.
-Later, the market may form a new descending structure to reach 1.0793 and then resume growing with the target at 1.1040.
+After breaking 1.0940 to the upside and completing the ascending wave at 1.1093, EURUSD is falling towards 1.1017.
+Later, the market may form one more ascending structure to reach 1.1060 and then resume falling with the target at 1.0940.

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBPUSD is still consolidating below 1.3113.
-Possibly, today the pair may grow towards 1.3145 and then start a new decline to reach 1.3065.
-After that, the instrument may resume trading upwards with the target at 1.3217.
+After finishing the correction at 1.3146 and breaking this level to the upside, GBPUSD is expected to continue the correction up to 1.3216.
+After that, the instrument may resume trading downwards with the target at 1.3014.

 USD/RUB, “US Dollar vs Russian Ruble”